Top 10 Eagles Songs Sung By Don Henley

 In 1978, “Hotel California” earned the Grammy Award for Record of the Year.
 As a song that dealt with the journey from innocence to experience, so many fans spun their own take on what the song meant to them.
 Internationally, this single was at least a top-ten hit in Canada, France, Germany, the Netherlands, New Zealand, Spain, Switzerland, and the U.K. It also received many platinum certifications from Denmark, Italy, Japan, the U.K.’s BMI, and the U.S.’s RIAA.

-Intentional or not, “Hotel California” became a cult classic that stemmed beyond the realm of the music industry.
-It has often been used to reflect on various political and social issues.
-It’s also been analyzed from a religious point of view as there were many elements in the song that revolved around the infamous seven deadly sins from biblical texts.
+Intentional or not, “Hotel California” became a cult classic that transcended the music industry.
+The song has often been used to reflect on various political and social issues.
+It’s also been analyzed from a religious point of view, as many elements in it revolved around the infamous seven deadly sins from biblical texts.

 “Hotel California” was also one of the few songs the Eagles allowed to be used in various film and television productions.
 The popularity of this song is so immense that it continues to inspire newcomers to the music industry in becoming guitar heroes themselves.
 It’s also one of the songs inducted into The Rock and Roll Hall of Fame’s 500 Songs that Shaped Rock and Roll.